Flip-Flop Kickoff

 Sunday Morning Shuttle from the Brunswick Family Campground to Harpers Ferry

-- Pickup time: 6:30am
+- Pick-up Time: 6:30am

 - Time: 7:00am

-- 2024 flip-flop thru-hiker?
-Come take a photo with your fellow class of 2024 hikers!
+- 2025 Flip Flop Thru-Hiker?
+Come take a photo with your fellow Class of 2024 Hikers.
+Don’t forget to bring your hangtag!

 - Location: Social Hall at Camp Hill-Wesley United Methodist Church, 601 Washington St., Harpers Ferry, WV